What are Varicose Veins?

 Varicose veins are one of the most common conditions of venous disease in the legs.
 The American Society for Vascular Surgery estimates that at least 20 to 25 million Americans have varicose veins.
 Statistics further show that 17% of men and 33% of women have varicose veins.

 Do you have bulging, unsightly varicose veins, leg pain, heaviness or fatigue that worsens throughout the day?
+Our office can help with treatment in Oakbrook Terrace, IL.
 Some people experience restless, itchy or swollen legs as well.
 These may all be signs of poor vascular health…and, good vascular health is very important to your overall health.

 Dr. Agha offers endovenous laser ablation, a minimally invasive laser procedure to remove unsightly, bulging varicose veins.
 This procedure is covered by insurance.
 Benefits of the laser treatment include minimal, if any, scarring, rapid relief of symptoms, and no downtime from work or play.

 I want to improve the health of your legs, while maintaining an aesthetically pleasing appearance as well.
-I look forward to meeting you and providing superb treatment with outstanding results.
+I look forward to meeting you and providing superb treatment with outstanding results at our Chicago or Oakbrook Terrace, IL office.

 What is CoolTouch CTEV?